-Quality standards application in the production of goods in almost all industrial sectors have significantly increased over the decades, becoming more and more strict.
+Quality standards application in the production of goods in almost all industrial sectors has significantly increased over the decades, becoming more and more strict.

 In the automotive sector, this process is extremely important, because safety concerns not only the driver of the car but also other road users such as cyclists and other drivers.